It’s over 100 degrees out and you’re sitting in the comfort of your air-conditioned car when you see him.

 But the real change comes through the redemptive and restorative work of Jesus Christ through residential programs found at URM.

-A long-term recovery program, New Beginnings focuses on rebuilding, restoring and redirecting a man’s life as he looks to transition back into the workforce and independent living arrangements.
+A long-term recovery program, Solid Ground focuses on rebuilding, restoring and redirecting a man’s life as he looks to transition back into the workforce and independent living arrangements.

 This short-term program is for employed men (must be working at least 24 hours a week) who need assistance prior to obtaining permanent housing.
 For a small fee, the men are allowed to stay at the mission while receiving meals and relocation assistance.